Our theme this year is community.

 Is there such a thing as "Benedictine pedagogy"?

 In this context, the presidents asked a group of Benedictine monastics to address the question of the "Benedictine Intellectual Tradition."
 The monastics presented their report in April, and we began discussing it at our annual meeting in June.
+View the report as a Word document here.

 Each president has made a commitment to conduct a campus-wide discussion of the paper, and I will make it available to all of you through email.